anytizer/ocunit/README.md

 __WARNING__: Never execute these tests against your live database or in server environment.
 It is likely to override the product information, pricing, session and more.
 Always choose a database that is not in production.
 The database may never return to its original state.

-This project is NOT about developing the core OpenCart but the implementation.
+This project is NOT about developing the core OpenCart but the implementation of OpenCart.

-This project reads the actual configuration values from within your OpenCart and makes various tests.
+OCUnit reads the actual configuration values from within your OpenCart and makes various tests.
 This has sometimes, hardcoded or embedded Database IDs which should be changed to fit your store.
 There are [business rules](library/class.BusinessRules.inc.php) and few [configurations](bootstrap.php) you should edit before running the test.

-A list of fixes is [available here](cases/business/).
+A list of fixes is [available here](cases/business/) as business layer cases.

 ## Test Examples